-bb) Optional equipment which may be recognized without a minimum production :
+cc) Optional equipment which may be recognized without a minimum production :

-- Different dashboard. - Protection shields under the car provided they do not decrease in a significant way the aerodynamic drag of the car. - Wing extensions, aesthetically acceptable, provided they do not entail an increase of the width of the wings of more than 5 cm on each side of the car.
+- Different dashboard. - Protection shields under the car provided they do not decrease in a significant way the aerodynamic drag of the car. - Wing extensions, aesthetically acceptable, provided they do not improve in a significant way the aerodynamics of the car, and they do not entail an increase of the width of the wings of more than 5 cm on each side of the car.
 Measurement is to be done at the vertical going through the centre of the wheel hubs. - Brakes of different type and/or dimensions, which may include larger hubs and spindles.

-cc) Any other option affecting directly or indirectly the performance of the car cannot be recognized unless 1,000 identical cars equipped with this option have been manufactured in 12 consecutive months.
+dd) Any other option affecting directly or indirectly the performance of the car cannot be recognized unless 1,000 identical cars equipped with this option have been manufactured in 12 consecutive months.